 Water is vital to life.
 Whether we are drinking it, washing our clothes in it or swimming in it, we can’t live without it.

+In order to appreciate the intricacies of water you need to understand the water cycle first.
 Combining relaxation and flowing movements, our Water Cycle Tai Chi activity demonstrates how the water cycle is the process by which water moves from the land to the sky and back again.

 Every river has its own character and shape but all river systems share many basic features.
 Our ‘Understanding river systems’ activity provides opportunities for learners to explore river processes and landforms.
 From levees to oxbow lakes, your learners will soon be able to identify these features, will understand how they form and will be fluid in river system vocabulary.

 Diagram – A river system

 Diagram with answers – A river system

 From natural processes to human intervention, there are many activities that affect water quality in both a positive and negative way in Wales.
 The activities on our ‘Water quality and water pollution’ webpage highlight these effects in a fun and interactive way.

 Poor-quality drinking and bathing water can pose risks to human health and ecosystems.
 This information note defines what water quality is and describes the different types of water pollution that can contaminate our water supply.

 Water quality (information note)